The Lost Years

 Amen For Zen

 Jump ahead several decades, and I am still to be found wading knee-deep in the muddied waters of life’s mysteries.
-Some abiding and self-evident while others still, unraveling layer upon layer so gradual as to be almost imperceptible.
+Some abiding and self-evident while others still, unraveling layer upon layer so gradually as to be almost imperceptible.
 Waiting as it were for the young student’s mind to be openly able to receive.

 Mastering Your Mind